bingyangchen/KM-software/System Design/System Design 101.md

     User authentication information is used to verify and grant access to various systems and services

-### Session, cookie, JWT, token, SSO, and OAuth 2.0 - what are they?
+### Session, Cookie, JWT, Token, SSO, and OAuth 2.0

 These terms are all related to user identity management.
 When you log into a website, you declare who you are (identification).
 Your identity is verified (authentication), and you are granted the necessary permissions (authorization).
 Many solutions have been proposed in the past, and the list keeps growing.